We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-This little insect doesn’t have much renown in the Yugioh community but managed to make a name for itself in August 2021.
-A rare promo version of the card, released alongside the Dark Duels Stories Game Boy cartridge, that had been rated in PSA 10 gem mint condition sold on eBay for a whopping $29,999.99 (£22,700).
+This little insect doesn’t have much renown in the TCG community, but it managed to make a name for itself as a valuable Yugioh card in August 2021.
+A rare promo version of the card, released alongside the Dark Duels Stories Game Boy cartridge, that had been rated in PSA 10 gem mint condition sold on eBay for a whopping $29,999.99 (£22,700) on that date.

 At the time of its listing, it was billed as the only gem mint copy of the promo card in the entire world, making it somewhat unique.
 Since then, however, trading card authenticator and grading company PSA has listed three other copies of the card.